The Impossibility Defense in Offshore Trust Cases

 The impossibility defense is the legal argument that a person cannot be held in contempt for failing to comply with a court order when compliance is genuinely impossible.
 In offshore trust litigation, the defense arises when a U.S. court orders a settlor to repatriate trust assets and the settlor argues that the foreign trustee, not the settlor, controls the assets and has refused to release them.

 Whether the defense succeeds depends almost entirely on how the trust was structured and how the settlor behaved before and during litigation.
-Courts have accepted the defense when the settlor genuinely lacked any mechanism to compel the trustee, and they have rejected it when the settlor retained practical control or created the impossibility deliberately as a litigation strategy.
+Courts have accepted the defense when the settlor genuinely lacked any mechanism to compel the trustee.
+They have rejected it when the settlor retained practical control, transferred assets after a judgment, or continued to receive trust distributions while claiming no access.

 Speak With a Cook Islands Trust Attorney